You hear this thrown around a lot these days. But when describing TaylorMade and its approach to developing drivers and clubs, it fits the bill.

 2004 saw the release of the r7 Quad with movable weight technology which is still used nearly 20 years on.
 Depending on the launching conditions, the golfer could alter where the weight was to optimize performance.

 This driver helped to take TaylorMade to a new level in terms of adjustability.
-A hosel system that was interchangeable meant the club head could be taken off and swapped between 3 different shafts.
+An interchangeable hosel system meant the club head could be taken off and swapped between 3 different shafts.

 TaylorMade Drivers from the 2010s

 At the time, it was TaylorMade’s most technical driver ever.
-There are adjustment options for the loft, the club head weights, and the face angle can be altered too.
+There are adjustment options for the loft and club head weights, and the face angle, which can be altered too.
 Not only that, the white finish is simply stunning.

 Released in 2012, the Rocketballz driver featured Flight Control Technology to adjust the loft and the face angle of the club.
 The aerodynamics of the driver enable a faster club head speed and more distance too.
 It provides ample forgiveness too.

 One word to describe this club: speed.
 The drivers are speed injected to reach the threshold of the maximum limit for ball speed.
 Ball speed is even preserved on off-center shots too.

 Twist Face technology also features on the M6 driver to provide more consistency in the spin of the shot and straighter shots.